MakaroffEgor/CustamTitleBar/README.md

 # CustamTitleBar
-Custam Title Bar c# winForm.
+Custam Title bar c# winForm.
 dd this class to your project to create your own title bar for using commands in your form, here is a usage example:

     public partial class Form1 : Form